CONTEMPORARY WORLD, I: Global Wars (1900-50)

 Physiology or Medicine

-GERMANY -- The Age of Totalitarianism: Stalin and Hitler: for Hitler Stalin (The History Guide); Politics in Europe, 1930s and German and Italian Expansion, 1935-1939 (McGraw-Hill: Maps in Motion) and Unemployment in Europe, 1932 (Holt, Rinehart, and Winston).
-Optional: Rise of Hitler and the Nazis, Rise of Mussolini and Fascism, and Nazi Aggression and Appeasement (Khan Academy); Nazi Germany (1933-1945) (German History in Documents and Images); The Political Revolution of the 1930s (Mapping History); Ethnic Minorities in East-Central Europe, 1930 (OUP); and Aggression in Europe to 1939 (Pearson: MapMaster); and The Democrat and the Dictator [53 minutes] (Bill Moyers).
+GERMANY -- Adolf Hitler: Man and monster: study through "Nuremberg Laws" (BBC iWonder); Politics in Europe, 1930s and German and Italian Expansion, 1935-1939 (McGraw-Hill: Maps in Motion) and Unemployment in Europe, 1932 (Holt, Rinehart, and Winston).
+Optional: The Age of Totalitarianism: Stalin and Hitler (The History Guide); Rise of Hitler and the Nazis, Rise of Mussolini and Fascism, and Nazi Aggression and Appeasement (Khan Academy); Nazi Germany (1933-1945) (German History in Documents and Images); The Political Revolution of the 1930s (Mapping History); Ethnic Minorities in East-Central Europe, 1930 (OUP); Aggression in Europe to 1939 (Pearson: MapMaster); and The Democrat and the Dictator [53 minutes] (Bill Moyers).

 JAPAN -- Japanese Expansion, 1933-1941 (McGraw-Hill: Maps in Motion) and The Long March, 1934-1935 (Norton iMaps).
 Optional: Imperialism, 1885-1975: "Asia-Pacific: 1931-1945: Japanese domination" (Wadsworth Modules); The Japanese Empire in Asia, 1933 (Norton iMaps); Political Protest in Interwar Japan, Part I and Part II (MIT Visualizing Cultures); Civil War in China, 1927-1936 (Pearson); and Overview of Chinese History 1911-1949 [11 minutes] (Khan Academy).